sandeepkumaar/learn-js/you-dont-know-js/this-object-prototpes.md

 We would prefer the *lambda* to only have the *context* from the *returning function or higher-order function*

 Hence `this` inside a lambda will bind to the **Lexically** `this` in the *enclosing function/ higher-order function*
-Also, we cannot ovverride the bind made by the lambda through any means
+Also, we cannot override the bind made by the lambda through any means

 **Lexically** `this` means lambda should see the lexical this of the enclosing function